No one can look after your wellbeing better than you. If you...

 Fixing leaks can be simple to do and generally it won’t take you long.
 Here’s a step-by-step video you can follow.
 If you live in rented accommodation, your landlord is usually responsible for small fixes such as this.
 Ask them and see if they can help.

 5. Shrink your shower

 A five minute shower uses about 35 litres of water.
 But stay in there longer and your bills could really spiral.

 Time it!
 I know sticking to five minutes is hard, especially if you’ve got a family (I’m thinking teenagers).
 So, a handy trick is to stick a timer (I explained how to get a free timer in my second tip) next to your shower so you know when time’s up.

 There’s no guarantee your family will pay any attention to it but hopefully over time they’ll become more aware of their usage.

 It may sound obvious to only use the washer when you’ve got a full load but in a busy family home it’s not that easy.
-Try to remember washing machines use 14% of all water in the home.
+Remember: washing machines use 14% of all water in the home.

 If you’re struggling with your bill visit our page on water arrears for more information on what to do if you’re behind and how to get back on track.

-For debt help now use our confidential online advice tool Debt Remedy – you’ll get a tailored budget and personal action plan to deal with your situation.
+For debt help now use our confidential online debt advice tool – you’ll get a tailored budget and personal action plan to deal with your situation.